Lodging a claim for a patient

 If you have an issue with a claim already submitted, call the AE or TPA.

-If your patient is unsure if they work for an AE, call our provider contact centre.
+If your patient is unsure if they work for an AE, check our list of Accredited Employers or call our provider contact centre.

 Phone 0800 222 070